 Perhaps . . . perhaps . . . there is no end to the perhaps.
 The Bible always has and always will pose enormous interpretive challenges.
-The bumper sticker "The Bible says it; I believe it" just isn't helpful.
-What does the Bible really say?
-What does God intend for us to hear?

 But through it all, we know this.
 God is no bully.
 God is not vindictive.
 God is not unjust or unforgiving.
 God is neither capricious nor megalomaniacal.
 How do we know this?
 Because we know Jesus.
-The one in the "form of God" who "emptied himself, taking the form of a slave."
-The one who "humbled himself and became obedient to the point of death - even death on a cross" (Philippians 2:7-8).